ckeditor/ckeditor5/packages/ckeditor5-language/docs/features/language.md

 ## Demo

 Use the editor below to see the text part language plugin in action.
-Select text part and use the toolbar dropdown to choose from predefined available languages.
+Select a text fragment and use the toolbar dropdown to choose from predefined available languages that can be applied to the content.

 {@snippet features/textpartlanguage}